ghgeist/texas_border_data_analysis/README.md

 - Figure out how to cite my work
 - Add A.I.generated image header
 - Take a look at the population numbers
+- figure out what to do with the crime classifications

 # Trouble in Texas: Insights from the Texas Department of Public Safety’s Border Report